 What does it take to pursue a career in this challenging and compassionate profession?

 According to Dr. Crawford, those interested in careers in counseling benefit from some specific characteristics.
-“Openness to feedback is important as well as a variety of experiences,” she says.
-“Anyone who’s a counselor will meet individuals who are different from them in terms of diversity, ethnicity, religion or gender identity.
+“Openness to feedback, critical thinking, the ability to be empathic, self-awareness, and multicultural competence are important,” she says.
+“Anyone who’s a counselor will meet individuals who are different from them in terms of diversity, ethnicity, religion, or gender identity.
 Being able to meet someone where they are without biases and assumptions is critical.”

 Because counseling is a career focused on helping people, Dr. Crawford says the efforts to help someone navigate a crisis have to be genuine and come from someone who genuinely likes people.
 “You simply can’t be a counselor if you don’t enjoy the interaction with people,” she says.